Bounce Rate – The crucial part of SEO that you are (probably) overlooking

 But!
 While bounce rates might sound like a small thing, they are an EXTREMELY underrated part of your website’s SEO.

-This is because your bounce rates is an indication of the engagement of your website, and is directly linked with how your users interact with your brand.
+Bounce rate (BR) is important because your bounce rate is an indication of the engagement of your website.
+It is directly linked with how your users interact with your brand.

-So, because of that, if you know how to examine your bounce rates, you will be able to easily identify what types of content resonate with your audience, and what pages on your website need a serious face-lift.
+So, because of that, if you know how to examine your BRs, you will be able to easily identify what types of content resonate with your audience, and what pages on your website need a serious face-lift.

 Both of which will result in better traffic 📈, and increased conversions 🤑

-Let’s dive into bounce rate a bit deeper (and give you 5 tips to improve YOUR bounce rate)…
+Let’s dive into BR a bit deeper (and give you 5 tips to improve YOUR BR)…

 Wait… how is my bounce rate calculated?

-But don’t worry – to figure out YOUR bounce rate, you can easily find it on Google Analytics.
+But don’t worry – one can easily find their BR in Google Analytics.

 Go to Audience -> Overview, and vualá!
-Your Bounce Rate awaits you.
+Your BR awaits you.

 But, there are two things to note…

-Thing to note #1 – This is the most basic way to find a Bounce Rate, but if you really want to identify core issues in your website’s UX, you gotta make a more detailed Bounce Rate report (more on this later).
+The thing to note #1 – This is the most basic way to find a BR, but if you really want to identify core issues in your website’s UX, you gotta make a more detailed Bounce Rate report (more on this later).

 Why does bounce rate matter?

-It’s simple – the higher the Bounce Rate, the worse your engagement.
+It’s simple – the higher the BR, the worse your engagement.
 And bad engagement is something that Google tracks, which leads to negative SEO consequences (mainly, worse rankings).